 While it's more strenuous than just wandering in the woods below, Tom would still be shaking his head because the best has been saved until last...
 Conic Hill.

 So-called because of its shape, which when looked at head-on is a bit, well, cone-like, but when viewed from the side, it just looks like a harmless sequence of humps.

-West Highland Way'ers come in on this and at just over 100 foot shorter than Sugarloaf, some say it's a bit of a lug although Tom would have been up and down here ten times a day.
+West Highland Way'ers come in on this and at just over 100 foot shorter than Sugarloaf, some say it's a bit of a lug although Tom would have been up and down here 10 times a day.

 The path up starts at the top of the big car park and lures you in through woodland before a steeper section with steps turns sharp right onto a broader path.
-It's here that you'll find yourself with at least a thousand others but persevere with the perspiration and the false summits because the view is well worth the effort.
+It's here that you'll find yourself with at least 1,000 others but persevere with the perspiration and the false summits because the view is well worth the effort.

 Despite the relatively modest height, this is largely unsurrounded and there's the sight of something significant, geological-wise.

 Here is bang on the , you see, with lowlands largely to the south and mountains to the north.

 It's the same kind of system that one day will see to San Francisco and where the crust crumples, a line of islands have formed, which are, quite literally, all the earth's fault.